Alpha Gamma Omega

-Alpha Gamma Omega (ΑΓΩ, or AGO) was founded in 1927 at UCLA as a Christ-centered fraternity.
-Alpha Gamma Omega now has chapters at universities in California, Colorado, North Carolina, Pennsylvania, and Virginia.
-It maintains a close relationship with its Christian sorority counterpart, Alpha Delta Chi, considered the fraternity's "sister sorority."
+Alpha Gamma Omega (ΑΓΩ, or AGO) is an American Christian fraternity.
+It was founded in 1927 at University of California, Los Angeles and now has chapters at universities in California, Colorado, North Carolina, Pennsylvania, and Virginia.

-Constitution
+History

+Alpha Gamma Omega was founded in 1927 at University of California, Los Angeles as a Christ-centered fraternity.

 The preamble to the fraternity's constitution is as follows: